Mojtaba-Alehosseini/rgb2gray/README.md

-# rgb-to-gray
+# rgb2gray
-rgb to gray
-AI project
++ AI project
++ Conversion of image from RGB to Grayscale without using OpenCV.
++ I also worked on image reconstruction and added my code in the following.